 Casting Metal Jigs For Salmon

 Metal jigs are the most popular lure for catching salmon from the beach or pier.
 You will need to gauge the weight based on the water in front of you.
-Most beaches have a gradual slope, and a 3/4 ounce to 1 ounce metal jig will give you good casting distance, get you down into the zone, and avoid getting so deep they snag on bottom or rake up seaweed.
+Most beaches have a gradual slope, and a 1 ounce metal jig, like a P-Line Laser Minnow will give you good casting distance, get you down into the zone, and avoid getting so deep they snag on bottom or rake up seaweed.

 You want to cast as far as you can.
 Then let it sink as deep as you dare.
 Reel in the slack line, then lift your rod with a pop, let it sink and flutter down, lift again, repeat.
 Salmon can bite on both the drop or the lift so be prepared to set the hook if you feel anything!

-Anglers fishing from Puget Sound’s public fishing piers often use heavier jigs.
+Anglers fishing from Puget Sound’s public fishing piers often use heavier jigs, like a Puget Pounder Jig.
 For those guys, a 1 ounce to 2.5 ounce jig is the ticket.

 Float Fishing With Herring For Salmon